ceshine/jira-promps-mcp-server/README.md

 The server responds to the following commands:

-1. `jira-issue-brief <issue-key>`: Get the core information about a Jira issue.
+1. `jira-issue-brief <issue-key>`: Retrieves the core fields of a Jira issue.
 Requires the issue key (e.g., `PROJ-123`) as an argument.
+2. `jira-issue-full <issue-key>`: Retrieves the core fields, comments, linked issues, and subtasks of a Jira issue.
+Requires the issue key as an argument.

 Examples:

 1. `/jira-issue-brief PROJ-123`
+2. `/jira-issue-brief PROJ-155`

 ## License